-According to this policy and federal agency regulations:
+According to the policy and federal agency regulations:

 • Fabrication is making up data or results and recording or reporting them.